romilly/pi-towers-workshop/manuscript/Chapter2.md

 ###Troubleshooting

 The display will finish quite quickly.
 If you missed it, just press the button that is underneath the microbit next to the USB cable.
 This will restart the micro:bit and your program will re-run.

 If you don't see the display that you expected, here are some steps to help you find out what went wrong.

 1. Carefully check what you typed.
 It's easy to make a mistake, and the computer cannot guess what you meant to type!
-If you spot a mistake, correct it and fkash the program again.
+If you spot a mistake, correct it and flash the program again.

 1. If you can't spot a mistake, ask someone else to check your program.
 It's often easier for them to spot a mistake than it is for you, because you may be seeing what you meant to type rather than what is actually there!

-1. If that doesn't help, as me.
+1. If that doesn't help you can join this workbook's [private FaceBook group](https://www.facebook.com/groups/microbit60mins/).

+You'll have to ask to join; then you can ask your question.
 Don't be embarrassed.
 Just about everyone makes some mistakes when they program.